 In short, help the book get noticed, which helps the author sell more books.
 When it comes down to it, word-of-mouth is one of the best ways to set a book on the right path.

 Just tell people about it.
 Tell your friends, your family, your neighbors, your hairstylist.
-Share the book on your social networks, and bring it along on your road trips.
-Put it on the dashboard of your car or RV.
+Share the book on your social networks and hashtag the book in any recipes you try (#thebackyardfirecookbook).
+Bring it along on your road trips and put it on the dashboard of your car or RV.
 Leave it out at your workplace where other people are likely to see it.

-And come this summer, I hope you’ll share the recipes and the memories you’ve made, sharing cold drinks and hot meals with family and friends gathered around a fire, by tagging @gardenbetty in your social feeds!
+And come this summer, I hope you’ll share the recipes and memories you’ve made, sharing hot meals and cold drinks with family and friends gathered around a fire, by tagging @gardenbetty in your social feeds!

 The Backyard Fire Cookbook: Get Outside and Master Ember Roasting, Charcoal Grilling, Cast-Iron Cooking, and Live-Fire Feasting is currently available for preorder!